black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 Now it is time to test out your cleanInputString function.

 Inside your cleanInputString function, add a console.log() statement with two arguments.
 The first argument should be the string "original string: " and the second argument should be the str parameter.

+# Step 26
+To see the results from the cleanInputString function, you will need to add a console.log() statement.
+Inside that console statement, call the cleanInputString function with the string value of "+-99" as an argument.

+Open up the console and you should see the original string followed by the cleaned string value with the +- removed.